ouseful-course-containers/ou-tm112-notebooks/notebooks/.md/Bonus notebook - Sonification Demo.md

     display(Audio(makeAudio(df['y'], duration, rate), rate=rate, autoplay=False))
 ```

-## Saving the Audio File
+## Saving the audio file

-As well as playing hthe audio file, we can also save it.
+As well as playing the audio file, we can also save it.

 ```python
 data=makeAudio(df['y'], duration, rate)